 The treatment suggested by Dr. Shoemaker which is BEG nasal spray.
 Two sprays each nostril three times per day, for one month.Then test again.

 Other agents used are Berberis spp., in conjunction with colloidal silver (colloidal silver can be compounded with EDTA by some compounding pharmacists who offer this).
 Berberis added to BEG spray may also work since it does not always do the trick.
 There are numerous herbs that are beneficial in fighting biofilm-forming bacteria.
 Another mix that is used by some practitioners is colloidal silver with EDTA.
 Another choice is essential oils such as oregano and the herb constituent artemisinin.
 Please realize essential oils are strong and can be very irritating to sensitive tissues such as nasal mucosa.
 Do not use essential oils without knowing how to use them safely.
 Check out the directions for herbal steam inhalations.

 When treated, the die-off of the MARCoNS will cause a rise in C4a as they seem to keep the C4a lower than you would normally expect in a person with CIRS.
 (If they have really high C4a in the beginning it is unlikely they have MARCoNS although if they have Lyme's you can not assume this.)
 Additionally, if you have them check their VCS you will see a fall on the VCS scores in row E and then D. Also MMP9 will rise within two days of the die off symptoms onset.
-If, this happens, stop and pretreat with High fish oil, tumeric and no amylose diet for 5 days before returning to BEG spray or whatever treatment you are using.
+If, this happens, stop and pretreat with High fish oil, tumeric and non starch/carbohydrate diet for 5 days before returning to BEG spray or whatever treatment you are using.
 (You can also use other antinflammatory agents you like or your patient responds well to.)

 Specific doses to use for die-off reaction